Hinamatsuri: Ultimate Guide to Celebrating This Unique Japanese Doll Festival in 2025

 Hinamatsuri Ultimate guide What is Hinamatsuri

-The Hinamatsuri is a festival to wish for the healthy growth and health of girls.
-The festival was traditionally known as the Peach Festival (桃の節句, Momo no Sekku) because peach trees typically start to bloom around this time.
+Hinamatsuri is a festival to wish for the well-being and growth of girls.
+Traditionally, it was called the Peach Festival (桃の節句, Momo no Sekku) because peach trees start blooming around this time.

 Why is Hinamatsuri on March 3rd?